nylas/nylas-mail/ROADMAP.md

 ## Why is Mailsync Closed Source?

 For the initial release I've decided to keep the new C++ codebase closed-source.
-When you pull this repository and run `npm install`, the correct Mailsync build for your platform is automatically downloaded and put in place so you can hack away on the Merani Electron app.
+When you pull this repository and run `npm install`, the correct Mailsync build for your platform is automatically downloaded and put in place so you can hack away on the Mailspring Electron app.
 For those of you who are interested, here's why it's closed-source:

 - **Open source is a commitment.** When I was the lead engineer of the Nylas Mail team at Nylas, I spent thousands of hours responding to GitHub issues, helping people build the source, and trying to give PR feedback that was actionable and kind.
-I'm expecting to spend about 30% of my time working with the open-source community on the JavaScript side of Merani, and I'd rather focus on improving existing documentation and hackability than expand code surface area past what I can support.
+I'm expecting to spend about 30% of my time working with the open-source community on the JavaScript side of Mailspring, and I'd rather focus on improving existing documentation and hackability than expand code surface area past what I can support.
 Especially until it's past the ["bus factor"](https://en.wikipedia.org/wiki/Bus_factor) of one!

 - **Mailsync is hard to compile.** Mailsync is written in C++0x and uses new features like `shared_ptr` and `condition_variable`.
 It requires GCC 4.8 and has a ton of dependencies and required build flags.
 If `node-sqlite3` is any indication, open-sourcing it in it's current form would be a GitHub Issues disaster.
 (Compared to mailsync, `node-sqlite3` is pretty easy to build but a whopping *35%* of it's open issues are [compilation-related!](https://github.com/mapbox/node-sqlite3/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20compile) 😰).

 - **The odds of great PRs are low.** Mailsync is a multithreaded, cross-platform C++ application that interfaces with old, fragile protocols that have their own learning curves and are difficult to mock.
 For folks to contribute meaningful pull requests, I'd have to write great docs and tests.
 I'd also need to spend a /lot/ of time reviewing changes for side-effects, enforcing good C++ techniques, and checking changes for performance impact.
 Maybe I'll be able to support this in the future, but not yet!

-If you're interested in contributing to the Merani Mailsync codebase and have some time and skill to throw at it, please let me know!
+If you're interested in contributing to the Mailspring Mailsync codebase and have some time and skill to throw at it, please let me know!